FRINXio/frinxio.github.io/frinx-machine/use-cases/add-to-inventory-and-install/readme.md

 ## Install the new device from Inventory

-Now that the device is added we can install it.
-We used to need dedicated workflow to install device form inventory, but now it can be done purely via UI.
-Click on **Explore** in **Explore & configure devices** tab, under **Device Inventory** section.
+After the device is added we can install it to UniConfig.
+At the FRINX Machine **Dashboard** under **Device Inventory** section click on **Explore & configure devices** panel.
+The page titled **Devices** opens - it lists all devices from Device inventory.

 ![Install device from inventory](fm_install_from_inventory.gif)

-If you did everything correctly, your devices is now in inventory and installed, ready to be operated through Frinx Machine.
+If you follow instruction properly, your devices are now listed in Device inventory and installed, ready to be operated through Frinx Machine.